Defending Against 209A and 258E Restraining Order Violations in Greater Boston

 The plaintiff claims I sent them a threatening text from an unknown number.
 How do we defend this?

 By challenging the authenticity of the digital evidence.
 Digital communications can be unreliable and easily manipulated.
 Prosecutors try to prove these cases with screenshots of text messages, WhatsApp chats, or Instagram DMs.
 Serpa Law Office has successfully contested the authentication of digital evidence.
-We challenge the Commonwealth to prove definitively that you were the one holding the phone and hitting send.
-We look for spoofing, lack of subscriber information, and the plaintiff's own history of fabricating digital evidence.
+The firm challenges the Commonwealth to prove definitively that you were the one holding the phone and hitting send.
+The firm looks for spoofing, lack of subscriber information, and the plaintiff’s own history of fabricating digital evidence.

 Can I be charged for a violation if my friend or family member contacted the plaintiff for me?